-Recommendations for the Scottish Government:
+Recommendations for the Scottish Government

-- 1. Extend the annual free COVID-19 booster programme to unpaid carers. - 2.
-Conduct a comprehensive review of maternity services during the pandemic, with findings informing intersectional, human rights-based reforms to emergency healthcare guidance. - 3.
-Establish a central Long COVID hub to coordinate care, ensure rights-based treatment, provide professional training, and monitor healthcare accessibility. - 4.
-Initiate Fatal Accident Inquiries (FAIs) for confirmed vaccine-related deaths to provide transparency and justice for affected families.

-5. Reform the Vaccine Damage Payment scheme, increasing compensation in line with inflation and introducing a sliding scale based on individual needs.
+- Extend the annual free COVID-19 booster programme to unpaid carers. - Conduct a comprehensive review of maternity services during the pandemic, with findings informing intersectional, human rights-based reforms to emergency healthcare guidance. - Implement the Charter of Rights for People Affected by Substance Use as a framework for addressing systemic inequality, ensuring equitable access to healthcare, mental health support, and rehabilitation services. - Establish a central Long COVID hub to coordinate care, ensure rights-based treatment, provide professional training, and monitor healthcare accessibility. - Initiate Fatal Accident Inquiries (FAIs) for confirmed vaccine-related deaths to provide transparency and justice for affected families. - Reform the Vaccine Damage Payment scheme, increasing compensation in line with inflation and introducing a sliding scale based on individual needs.

-Article 12 - Right to the Highest Attainable Standard of Physical and Mental Health, and Article 11 - Right to an Adequate Standard of Living: Embedding the Right to a Healthy Environment in Scots Law
+Article 12 - Right to the Highest Attainable Standard of Physical and Mental Health, and Article 11 - Right to an Adequate Standard of Living - Embedding the Right to a Healthy Environment in Scots Law